Hildebrand Law, P.C. mobile logo

 The Court of Appeals reversed the trial court’s ruling.
 It interpreted the term “reasonable support” by reference to the definition in another section of the child support law.
 It remanded the case for proceedings consistent with this opinion.

 If you have questions about criminal law for child support is constitutional in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.